nikosT/mt_stress_inversion_calculator/README.md

 ```

 If it takes too long because it loads all old events found, you should limit it accordingly at obs.py file lines 116, 117.
+If duplicated MTs, do in terminal `docker compose down; docker compose up -d`